sourcegraph/about/content/blogposts/2022/ranking-in-a-week.md

 published: true
 ---

 Last week we announced that we are now [ranking search results](https://about.sourcegraph.com/blog/new-search-ranking) on [https://sourcegraph.com](https://sourcegraph.com) in order to prioritize _relevant_ as well as _reusable_ code.
-We consider this Sourcegraph’s code intelligence platform's first major victory of many, and a booming herald for a new era of Code Search.
+We consider this Sourcegraph’s code intelligence platform's first major victory of many, and a booming herald for a new era of code search.

-The effort to bring ranked results to our public instance was a concerted effort of four developers across two teams (Search and Code Intelligence), but took only a week of wall-clock time to design, implement, and deploy.
-The speed at which we were able to deliver this feature speaks volumes of our core data architecture.
+The effort to bring ranked results to our public instance was a concerted effort of four developers across two teams (Search and Code Intelligence), but it took only a week of wall-clock time to design, implement, and deploy.
+The speed at which we were able to deliver this feature speaks volumes about our core data architecture.

 For the past three years at Sourcegraph, I have been amassing a giant compiler-accurate index of source code.
 And like a giant dork, that giant pile of data has just been sitting there enabling only the most basic of code navigation operations: go to definition and find references.
 The ranking effort is our first official foray into consuming this data in a more interesting way.